 ArduSub provides the capability to map different joystick buttons to different functions.
 The default button configuration is shown in the image below:

 Each button can be assigned to one primary function and one alternate "shift" function.
 If the "shift" functions are used, then a "shift" button must be assigned.
 This works like the shift key on your keyboard, altering the functionality of other buttons while pressed.

-You can assign the buttons to various functions on the Joystick settings tab.
+You can customize the button functions in the Joystick tab of the Vehicle Setup page.
 Pressing each button will light up the button number and then the desired function can be chosen.
-See the image below for an example set (on a Mac).
-Note that the button numbering is different between controllers and operating systems so this won’t necessarily be the same as your setup.
+See the image below for an example setup:

 Note, if using a Logitech gamepad, pressing the "mode" button causes the left joystick and the button pad to switch places.
 Make sure the light next to "mode" is not illuminated.
 Also note that to use an Xbox controller or Logitech gamepad in "X-input" mode, you must install an X-input driver.
 We recommend 360Controller.

 Setup Voltage and Current Measurement

 On the Power tab choose the appropriate setup.
 If using the standard 3DR Power Module, choose Analog Voltage and Current, the appropriate battery capacity, and the Power Module 90A.
 The battery capacity depends on the battery that you are using on your ROV and should be entered in mAh.

 Select the Camera tab.
 The "Gimbal Tilt" settings are used for the camera tilt.
 Choose whichever channel the servo is plugged into for "Output channel" and RC8 for "Input channel".
 Valid output channels are any of the unused motor outputs (RC1-RC8), and Aux outputs 1-4 (RC9-RC12).
 Select Servo for the "Type" under "Gimbal Settings" on the right.